 Aren’t these views of the mountains amazing?
 Drop by and see more of our year-round Vermont mountain views.

 Designing A Circle of Granite

 This patio took about a week to be completed and that was with endless amounts of rain, friends…

 Next, we will be adding large stone steps down to this fire pit patio along with seating, followed up with landscaping.

 Once the rain stops we will seed the surrounding area with grass and hay.

 This is the first post in a two-post series.
-Be sure to check out The Backyard Conversation Set and Fire Pit Patio Reveal, the second post in this series.
+Be sure to check out the Backyard Conversation Set and Fire Pit Patio Reveal next, the second post in this series.